Curriculum

 - Categorize the effects of drugs on the nervous, respiratory, urinary, cardiovascular, and GI systems

-- Point out the diseases and medications associated with the endocrine, ophthalmic, and otic systems
+- Identify the diseases and medications associated with the endocrine, ophthalmic, and otic systems

 - Distinguish the various constituents of anti-infective drugs, antiparasitic drugs, and the inflammation-controlling medication process

-- Show the components of therapeutic replacement, immunologic, and inventory management in veterinary practices
+- Identify the components of therapeutic replacement, immunologic, and inventory management in veterinary practices

 -